davidderus/good-start/README.md

-# good-start v1.0.0-beta.6
+# good-start v1.0.0

 Advanced developer setup for macOS and Debian/Ubuntu.

 ## Disclaimer

-**⚠️ This is a beta, meaning that this project is not fully tested yet.**
+This is a stable release.

+This was tested on Ubuntu 16.04 and macOS 10.13.1 with all roles on.

 ## Quick start